Unity-Technologies/com.unity.mobile.logcat/com.unity.mobile.android-logcat/Documentation~/android-logcat.md

 You can clear all the logs by click the **Clear** button on the toolbar.

 **Search**
 You can input text in the text field on the toolbar to search logs by text.
-You can also toggle **Regex** on to treat content in the text field as regex expression.
+You can also toggle **Regex** on to treat contents in the text field as regex expression.

 #### Filter
 - By Priority